How to Eat Lobster (VIDEO)

 Rest assured that after you pick your first lobster (I use than term because I am from Maryland where we pick crabs) you’ll always know how to do it and will get faster and faster.
 It is like riding a bike.

-It’s also the same set of instructions if you are just needing to steam and pick a lobster for meat for another recipe.
+It’s also the same set of instructions if you are just needing to steam the lobster and pick the meat for another recipe.

 More lobster recipes: